Rouslan/NTracer/doc/ntracer.rst

         many extra threads as there are extra processing cores.
-    :param boolean update_primitives: If true, primitives must be an instance of ``list`` and will be updated to contain the actual primtive prototypes used, with the :py:class:`TrianglePrototype` instances added and with their un-batched counterparts removed.
+    :param boolean update_primitives: If true, primitives must be an instance of ``list`` and will be updated to contain the actual primtive prototypes used, with the :py:class:`TriangleBatchPrototype` instances added and with their un-batched counterparts removed.

 .. py:function:: cross(vectors) -> Vector